heiskr/u/README.md

 helloWorld.grove line 20 fSVIHwQ1SnO53gAAzrEu0g
 ```

 At build time, the user should have the option of seeing the first error, or all errors.
+You may offer the fix the errors automatically for the user.
+You may enter into watch mode if there is a compile error until all errors are fixed.

 * * *